 Far Eastern Shores Seafood supervises the scallop and flatfish operations in Zhuanghe, China where Eastern has two state-of-the-art processing plants.

 A wholly owned subsidiary of Eastern Fisheries, Eastern Fisheries Europe was founded in 2015.
-EFE supports European sales and distribution for Eastern’s scallop and North Atlantic dogfish business.
+EFE supports European sales and distribution for Eastern’s scallop business.

 Founded in 1977, Dockside Repairs was Roy Enoksen’s first land-side business, which he started to service his growing fleet of scallop vessels.
 Today, Dockside continues to service the Eastern Fleet and also provides repair services to other local vessel owners.
 Dockside plays an important role in keeping the Eastern fleet at full capacity.

 Purchased in 2015, Marine Hydraulics is a fabrication and machinery service company.
 For more than 30 years Marine Hydraulics has designed and manufactured the winches that control the dredges on all of Eastern’s scallop vessels.
 In addition to the manufacturing of hydraulic winches, Marine Hydraulics also provides maintenance and repair services for general machinery and hydraulic equipment.

 Founded in 2002, New Bedford Ice & Cold Storage is a division of Eastern Fisheries.
 The company consists of New Bedford Cold Storage, cold storage with a 2000-pallet capacity and New Bedford Ice, which produces over 200 tons of ice daily and provides ice directly to the fishing vessels and seafood processing plants throughout New England.